 Just as with film and television any Dinosaur video game has to have an appearance by a T-Rex at some point.
 In non Dinosaur video games meanwhile again just like with non Dinosaur films and television series Tyrannosaurus is often the lone Dinosaur that will appear.

 Below is a list of arguably the most prominent appearances by Tyrannosaurus in the video game medium.

 Dino Crisis Series

 Tyrannosaurus appears in every entry of the survival horror video game series Dino Crisis , except for Dino Crisis 3.
 The Dino Crisis games revolved around Dinosaurs being brought into the present and causing havoc through experiments with time travel technology that went wrong.
 Dino Crisis 3 which is set in the far future and in space meanwhile features fictional Dinosaurs instead.
-Though these Dinosaurs are actually created from the DNA of real Dinosaurs including Tyrannosaurus Rex so I suppose in a way it does appear in Dino Crisis 3 too.
+Though these Dinosaurs are actually created from the DNA of real Dinosaurs including Tyrannosaurus Rex.
 The Dinosaur that is created from T-Rex’s DNA is called Australis.